 The above steps for using the graphics card settings should work on all versions of Windows after Windows 7, as the software interface is essentially the same.
 This means you can use this method to rotate screens on Windows 10,8,7,11.

 How Do I Rotate the Screen 90 Degrees in Windows 10?

 Open “Display settings” on Windows.
 Here, select the monitor you wish to turn sideways.
 Scroll down and click on the “Display orientation” option.
 Choose the “Portrait” option.
 On the confirmation screen, click the “Keep changes” option.
 You can also change the display orientation using keyboard shortcuts on Windows.
 To rotate the screen right 90 degrees, use Alt + Ctrl + Right.
 To rotate the screen left 90 degrees, use Alt + Ctrl + Left.

 Why Is My Computer Screen Not Rotating?

-So the simplest way to rotate a screen in Windows 10 is to simply use the keyboard shortcut of Alt + Ctrl + (Direction Key).
-But if that doesn’t work, you can always use the above methods of using the control panel in your PC or the display settings from your graphics card driver.
+So the simplest way to rotate a screen in Windows 10 is to use the keyboard shortcut Alt + Ctrl + (Direction Key).
+But if that doesn’t work, you can always use the control panel on your PC or the display settings from your graphics card driver.